There’s a friend in mind as I write this. She’s more sister than friend. She’s more family than my blood siblings.

 2. They’re Honest

-A good friend is going to let you know when they’re hurt by you, confused by you, see you being foolish, and can tell when you’re hiding.
+Another of the main qualities of a good friend is that they will let you know when they’re hurt by you, confused by you, see you being foolish, and can tell when you’re hiding.

 A lot of people don’t want to do any of these.
 It’s easier for them to hide behind “I don’t want to hurt your feelings.”